tailhook/khufu/README.rst

 Right.
 You do a Khufu view, add events and everything works.
 Just like you have been doing HTML page and add jQuery_ plugins to make that work.

-**Except you get proper scopes and namespaces**.
-I mean you never give elements globally accessible id attribute or something that prevents them to be reused and composed.
+There are few crutial improvements, however:

+1. All your variables are properly namespaced (and styles too).
+So there is no global identifiers which prevent composing and reusing things
+2. This plays well with javascript module system (every template is a module, imports work, and so on)
+2. The updates of fragments are much better using virtual DOM

 You can also think of each view function being a component similar to what you find in react_ or angular_.
 Have I said that syntax is much more readable?